Autophagy: What is It and 8 Ways to Enhance It

 Two reasons why people fast are to lose fat and improve their mental clarity.
 In order to do either of those things, the body needs to reach a state of autophagy — your body’s natural method of detoxification.
 In this article, I am going to go over what autophagy is and how you can optimize it on a daily basis.

-Autophagy happens when your body recycles and gets rid of old or excess cells (like fat) that don’t serve a purpose or benefit your health.
-The major drivers of autophagy are cellular stressors such as nutrient deprivation brought on from various mechanisms including fasting, exercise and significant temperature change.
+Autophagy happens when your body recycles and gets rid of old or excess cells (like visceral fat, scar tissue or senescent cells) and cellular proteins that don’t serve a purpose or benefit your health.
+The major drivers of autophagy are cellular stressors such as nutrient deprivation brought on from various mechanisms including fasting, exercise, and significant temperature change.

 The Nobel Prize in 2016 was awarded to the Japanese researcher Yoshinori Ohsumi for his breakthrough work in helping us understand the process of autophagy and how it works.
 In this article, you will discover why autophagy is such an important concept and how to structure your life to optimize its benefits in your life.